Thursday, July 24, 2014

 Film Picture © Elzévir Films.

-Marie Amachoukeli, Claire Burger, and Samuel Thes are the directors who won this year’s Camera d’Or in Cannes for a movie about an aging nightclub hostess who decides to change her life, go out date, and get married, right on her sixties.
+Marie Amachoukeli, Claire Burger, and Samuel Thes are the directors who won this year's Camera d'Or in Cannes for a movie about an aging nightclub hostess who decides to change her life, go on a date, and get married, right in her sixties.

 14. Timbuktu (Mauritania/France)